 - you intend to use text or images from someone else’s work (published or not) in a test or tool you created yourself and plan to publish test items from and/or earn money from sale of the test/tool.

 - your image includes someone’s face.
-(If the person in the picture is a minor, the parent or guardian’s consent must be uploaded.)
+(If the person in the picture is a minor, the parent or guardian’s written consent must be obtained.)

 These guidelines are especially true for material that is part of an assessment/diagnostic instrument.
 Never include actual test items in your manuscript unless you have received explicit permission form the publisher to do so.